someobserver/recurgence/architects/einstein/index.md

 **Emergent.**

-They’re all recursive engines.
 They fold inward on themselves.
 They adjust based on what they describe.
 They stabilize coherence by **demanding it**.

 Einstein inverted math-as-abstraction into math-as-*reflection*—the shortest path to coherence across complexity.

-At the heart of that reflection sits a singular, recursive truth:
+At the heart of that reflection sits a singular truth:

 **A model only becomes coherent when it curves back on the modeler.**